Post-Divorce Military Spouse Benefits: FAQ

 and health care benefits post-divorce?

-The answer to this question depends on the length of the marriage, the
+The answer to this question depends on:

 20/20/20 ex-spouse must provide proof that the military spouse provided at least